UAW Local 652 represents workers at Android Industries, the General Motors Cadillac Plant, JCIM, and Ryder.

 If you have benefit questions, contact a benefit rep for answers.
 517-372-7581 ext.
 500.

-You may contact me at this email address: email@example.com
+You may contact me at the following email address: email@example.com

 |Local 652 Obituaries